2016CA657/Lab1_ConfigurationVagrant/README.md

 ## Step by Step

-1. Install VirtualBox or VMware Player
+1. Install VirtualBox ( or VMware Player as an alternative)
     * https://www.virtualbox.org/wiki/Downloads
 2. Install Vagrant: <https://www.vagrantup.com/>
     * On Windows, these resources are useful: